What are your odds of getting HIV? Your odds of contracting HIV depend on a number of factors.

 - Anti-retroviral therapy can reduce your partner’s risk of transmitting HIV.
 This is known as treatment as prevention.

-- The time at which someone acquires HIV can also influence their chances of passing on the infection.
+- When someone acquires HIV can also influence their chances of passing on the infection.

 You can assess your risk for contracting HIV and other sexual infections by doing a risk assessment using STD Risk Calculator.